AutoViML/AutoViz/README.md

 - `verbose` option
   - if 0, display minimal information but displays charts on your notebook
   - if 1, print extra information on the notebook and also display charts
-  - if 2, will not display any charts, it will simply save them in your local machine under AutoViz_Plots directory
+  - if 2, will not display any charts, it will simply save them in your local machine under `AutoViz_Plots` directory under your current working folder.

 - `chart_format` option
-  - if 'svg','jpg' or 'png', displays all charts or saves them depending on verbose option.
+  - if `'svg','jpg' or 'png'`, displays all charts or saves them depending on verbose option.
-  - if 'bokeh', plots interactive charts using Bokeh on your Jupyter Notebook
+  - if `'bokeh'`, plots interactive charts using Bokeh on your Jupyter Notebook
-  - if 'server', will display charts on your browser with one chart type in each tab
+  - if `'server'`, will display charts on your browser with one chart type in each tab
+  - if `'html'`, will create bokeh interactive charts and silently save them under `AutoViz_Plots` directory or any directory you specify in the `save_plot_dir` setting.

 ![bokeh_charts](bokeh_charts.JPG)